-According to the American Association for Pediatric Ophthalmology and Strabismus, approximately 4 percent of the U.S. population has crossed eyes or some other type of strabismus.
+According to the American Association for Pediatric Ophthalmology and Strabismus, approximately 4% of the U.S. population has crossed eyes or some other type of strabismus.

-When the misalignment of the eyes is large and obvious, the strabismus is called "large-angle," referring to the angle of deviation between the line of sight of the straight eye and that of the misaligned eye.
-Less obvious eye turns are called small-angle strabismus.
+When the misalignment of the eyes is large and obvious, it is called “large-angle” strabismus, referring to the angle of deviation between the line of sight of the straight eye and that of the misaligned eye.

 Typically, constant large-angle strabismus does not cause symptoms such as eye strain and headaches because there is virtually no attempt by the brain to straighten the eyes.
 Because of this, large-angle strabismus usually causes severe amblyopia in the turned eye if left untreated.